 *The amounts for the rub will work beautifully on a 4-6 pound roast, for larger portions be sure to increase the amounts.

-- Prime Rib - Choose a well-marbled prime rib, whether it's a boneless roast or standing rib roast.
+- Prime Rib - I used a 5-pound roast for this recipe.
+Choose a well-marbled prime rib, whether it's a boneless roast or standing rib roast.
 Also called a rib roast or ribeye roast.

-- Salt - I like kosher salt for this rub, if using table salt reduce the amount by half.
+- Salt - 3 tablespoons of salt.
+I like kosher salt for this rub, if using table salt reduce the amount by half.

-- Pepper - Break out the pepper mill and use freshly ground black pepper for the dry rub.
+- Pepper - Break out the pepper mill and use 1 ½ tablespoons of freshly ground black pepper for the dry rub.
 Yum!

-- Paprika - I LOVE paprika when cooking meats, it adds great flavor and color too.
+- Paprika - 1 tablespoon of paprika.
+I LOVE paprika when cooking meats, it adds great flavor and color too.
 Since we're smoking the roast, you can use regular paprika rather than smoked paprika.

-- Garlic Powder - The unique flavor of garlic pairs well with any beef, and adds to the hearty richness of your roasts.
+- Garlic Powder - 1 tablespoon of garlic powder.
+The unique flavor of garlic pairs well with any beef, and adds to the hearty richness of your roasts.

-- Onion Powder - Like garlic powder, the onion powder adds depth of flavor and richness to the glorious 'crust' of your prime rib.
+- Onion Powder - ½ a tablespoon of onion powder.
+Like garlic powder, the onion powder adds depth of flavor and richness to the glorious 'crust' of your prime rib.

-- Rosemary - Dried rosemary works best in this dry rub, other great herbs to season your roast with include thyme and sage.
+- Rosemary - ½ a tablespoon of rosemary.
+Dried rosemary works best in this dry rub, other great herbs to season your roast with include thyme and sage.

-- Chili Powder (optional) - Just a pinch of some heat will add spice to your roast, swap out chili powder with the spicier cayenne pepper.
+- Chili Powder (optional) - ¼ teaspoon of chili powder.
+Just a pinch of some heat will add spice to your roast, swap out chili powder with the spicier cayenne pepper.

 Hickory and oak are two of the best wood chips to use when smoking beef, along with mesquite which has a strong and distinct smoked flavor.
 Maple, pecan, and walnut also impart a mild flavor that is good when paired with beef, as well as the fruit tree flavors from apple and cherry woods.